Orland0x/Whiptail/README.md

 To ensure that the forecasters in the DAO are all high quality, we needed a way to test their ability in an on-chain trustless manner.
 We therefore prepose a forecasting reputation score that is associated with your ethereum address which you can build up over time.
 We can create a cut off of a reputation score of at least X in order to qualify for the forecasting DAO.

 To allow people to build up their scores, we prepose a series of prediction competitions which users predict various events that will occur in the future and recieve positive or negative points depending on how close they are to the true answer when the event occurs.
+This will be done through a commit reveal smart contract that works as follows:
+1. f;wkf;
+2.